 Our program encompasses three years of training, with the goal of preparing trainees for a productive career in Pediatric Nephrology.
 The first year is focused on clinical training, while the latter two years increase the time allotted to develop a focus in research while continuing valuable clinical training.

-- Clinical care balanced with academics across 3 year training period
+- Clinical care balanced with academics across three year training period

 - Rotations through multi-disciplinary clinics